-We conducted a conventional qualitative content analysis method to identify the roadblocks that face Chadian youth (aged 15-24 years) along the pathway of getting access to information and health services when it comes to HIV and AIDS.
-A purposeful criterion sampling method was utilized to identify and select information-rich subjects for each group of interest, including BCC LBSE participating high schools vs. non-participating high schools.
+We conducted a conventional qualitative content analysis method to identify the roadblocks that face Chadian youth (aged 15-24 years) along the pathway of getting access to information and health services when it was to HIV and AIDS.
+A purpos I criterion sampling method was utilized to identify and select information-rich subjects for each group of interest, including BCC LBSE participating high schools vs. non-participating high schools.
 Eligibility criteria for both groups included currently enrolled high school (9th to 12th grade) students.
 For students in participating high schools, eligibility criteria of programme participation in at least 6 months were implemented to ensure sufficient intervention exposure.
-In each high school, a list of currently enrolled students provided by the school registrar office was used.
+In each high school, a list of currently enrolled students provided by the registrar office was used.
 From these lists, students with missing information were removed.
 A total of 4 groups of 12 participants (Figure 1) was formed.
-While FGDs often consist of 6-8 participants, our large group size (n=12) was chosen for diversity of perspectives and group dynamics.
+While F often consist of 6-8 participants, our large group size (n=12) was chosen for diversity of perspectives and group dynamics.
 However, due to the exploratory nature of the study, saturation was not reached.

-FGDs were stratified by gender and whether the high school participated in the BCC program to allow participants to feel comfortable sharing their beliefs.
-The first two groups (1 male, 1 female) included in-classroom participating high school students, whereas the last two groups (1 male, 1 female) included in-classroom non-participating high school students.
-After being identified, school administrators called parents of those under 18 years old and explained the purpose of the research.
-Following the call, parents who had agreed on the phone were invited to the school to sign the parental written consent.
+Figs were stratified by gender and whether the high school participated in the PCC program to allow participants to feel comfortable sharing their beliefs.
+The first two groups hale, 1 female) included in-classroom participating high school students, whereas the last two groups (Linale, 1 female) included in-classroom non-participating high school students.
+After being identified school administrators called parents of those under 18 years old and explained the purpose of the research.
+Following the call, for parents who have agreed on the phone, they were invited to the school to sign the parental written consent.
 If they could not make it in person, they provided verbal consent.
-We used the COREQ checklist to guide the reporting of the qualitative methodology and study results (Supplementary file 2) [9].
+We used the COREQ checklist to guide reporting of the qualitative methodology and study results (Supplementary File).9